 This is not accomplished through what is spontaneously provided by the general manipulations of evolution.
 No. This is through the practice of the Great Art, as the alchemists call their Work.
 The practical application of the principles of Ageless Wisdom is aimed at this change in the human organism.

 This change is not by selection and breeding, but by the direct action of man’s will and imagination upon his own vehicle of flesh and blood.
 Only thus is the change effected.
 It is also not just a consequence of personal efforts.
 But the personal factor is required.
-You will need to see, understand and apply the principles, laws and forces covered here in order to transform your own body.
+You will need to see, understand and apply the principles, laws and forces covered here in the Tarot in order to transform your own body.
 This is called the Operation of the Sun.

-The Hebrew letter associated with this card is Qoph (Q), which means back of the head.
+The Hebrew letter associated with Key 18 is Qoph (Q), which means back of the head.
 This brings to our attention that the most important organs of the human body are located at the rear of the skull.
 Here we find the posterior lobe of the cerebrum which contains the sight center.
 So we actually see with the backs of our heads!
 The tissue just below this is the medulla oblongata.
 It unites the brain to the spine and nervous system.
 It connects the higher centers of sensation, thought and action located in the head and the subordinate centers located in the body.

 The medulla controls respiration, regulates the heart and the circulation of the blood.
 Its functions are carried on without interruption, even while we sleep.
 Therefore sleep is assigned to the Hebrew letter Qoph in the Qabalah.

 Sleep is when our body regenerates, removes waste accumulated during the day, and our mental processes continue at subconscious levels even when the cells of the upper brain are resting.
 Our aspirations and efforts are built into our bodies, our organic structure, while we sleep.
-Our dominate desire is built into every cell this way.
+Our dominate desire is built into every cell of the body this way.

 So this suggests a very important activity that you should do every day.
-This is the practice of retrospection, the reviewing your day’s activities just before going to sleep.
+This is the practice of Retrospection, the reviewing your day’s activities just before going to sleep.
 This shouldn’t take very long.
 As you review your day, those things or activities that you like and you want to be a part of your life, look at and accept.

 And now lets move on to the Chariot Key 7 located at the edge East Below.
 Among the meanings of number 7 are mastery, conquest, peace, safety, security.
 Hence we can expect to find in connection to the number 7 indications of power that can establish harmony, can bring order out of chaos, a power of adaption and adjustment.
 That power is Will.